Email FacebookTwitterMenu burgerClose thin

 Opposition to Increasing the SALT Deduction

-Despite its inclusion in the bill that House Republicans approved, the $40,000 cap on SALT deductions is facing significant criticism across the political divide.
+Despite its inclusion in the bill that House Republicans approved, the $40,000 cap on SALT deductions faced significant criticism across the political divide.

-The Tax Foundation, a conservative-leaning think tank, argues that lawmakers should reject increasing the SALT deduction limit.
-The organization estimates that raising the cap to $40,000 would cost $320 billion more than keeping the $10,000 limit in place.
-The higher cap will cost $150 billion more than the original $30,000 cap.
+The Tax Foundation, a conservative-leaning think tank, previously argued that lawmakers should reject increasing the SALT deduction limit.
+The organization estimated that House proposal to permanently raise the cap to $40,000 and beyond would cost $320 billion more than keeping the $10,000 limit in place.

-“The bill is already suffering from a math problem, as the tax cuts add up to over $4 trillion, and spending cuts have been pared back,” the organization’s director of policy analysis Garrett Watson wrote two days before the legislation received House approval.
+“The bill is already suffering from a math problem, as the tax cuts add up to over $4 trillion, and spending cuts have been pared back,” the organization’s director of policy analysis Garrett Watson wrote two days before the legislation received House approval in May.
 The original version of the bill was projected to add $3.8 trillion to the deficit.

 “This is a recipe for worsening deficits at a time when Congress needs to be more concerned about the country’s fiscal outlook,” Watson added.